Truck Driving Jobs Without a CDL

 - CDL A: Class A is for you if you want to drive large commercial trucks or a combination of vehicles with a gross weight of over 26,001 lbs.
 It’s the most versatile CDL license.

 - CDL B: Class B is for lighter, single trucks under 26,001 lbs., such as dump trucks, buses, or towing vehicles under 10,000 lbs.

 - CDL C: This license is for driving any combination of vehicles not in the Class A or B definition.
 A Class C is typically for transporting less than 16 passengers or hazardous materials.

 To obtain any CDL license, you need to undergo a training program, pass exams, get a medical evaluation, and more.

 What Driving Jobs Don’t Require CDLs?

-Many jobs allow you to spend your days on the road without a CDL, and they can range from driving standard-sized vehicles to those just shy of what requires a CDL.
+Many jobs allow you to spend your days on the road without a CDL, and they can range from driving standard-sized vehicles to those just shy of requiring a CDL.